 Take the example of the British National Health Service (NHS).
 Many people say ‘they need to change the culture’, but it is not clear to me ‘what culture’.
 The whole thing?
-OK, so is it because staff doesn’t care?
-Oh no, people may say, staff is very caring.
+OK, so is it because staff don’t care?
+Oh no, people may say, staff are very caring.
 So, it is that it is over-managed in a bureaucratic way?
 Well, a bit, people may say, but it needs some structure.
 Ok, let’s try again, money?
 It’s money, surely, not enough.
 Yes, maybe.
 OK, that is not a lot of ‘culture’ but a political decision.
-Mmm, perhaps is ‘complexity’.
+Mmm, perhaps it’s ‘complexity’.
 Most likely.
 Etc.

 That was a caricature dialogue.
 If we had time and went down and down, you’ll find the following:

 - There are incredibly good people doing their best and dedicating their life to the service.
 You want ‘those cultures’.